HackYourFuture/JavaScript1/Week7/MAKEME.md

 >[Here](/Week7/README.md) you find the readings you have to complete before the eighth lecture.

-## Step 1: Give feedback on Step 4 and 5 of last weeks homework.
+## Step 1: Give feedback

 _Deadline Monday_

-Give feedback on the SPA (Github API) and git branching homework of one of you fellow students.
+Give feedback on Step 4 and 5 of last weeks homework.
 Please provide the feedback in an issue.

 ## Step 2: Issues